 The following is the Fernando Tatis Jr. hitting mechanics video transcription.
-Enjoy!
+After you enjoy this analysis, then check out Part-2 Here.

 Hey, what’s going on?
 It’s Joey Myers from the Hitting Performance Lab, and in this Fernando Tatis Jr. hitting mechanics video, we’re going to go over a couple things.